People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

-Having dialysis at home means you can choose to dialyse when it suits you – at any time during the day or overnight while asleep.
+Having dialysis at home means you can choose to dialyse when it suits you – at any time during the day, or overnight while you sleep.
 At home, it is also possible to dialyse more often, which has health benefits.

 Making a kidney dialysis choice

-The choice of dialysis treatment may be influenced by a number of factors including:
+The type of dialysis treatment you choose to have may be influenced by a number of factors including:

 - personal lifestyle (including work, family responsibilities, travel, leisure activities)